-3.2.2.
-WENO/CD
+2.4.2 WENO/CD

-Hill et al. [32] and Pantano et al. [56] developed a robust hybrid WENO/tuned centered difference (TCD) method, which combines the TCD stencil with the WENO-SYM scheme.
-The centered difference stencil was bandwidth-optimized, specifically for weakly compressible decaying turbulence [56].
+Hill et al. Hill and Pullin (2004) and Pantano et al. Pantano et al. (2006) developed a robust hybrid WENO/tuned centered difference (TCD) method, which combines the TCD stencil with the WENO-SYM scheme.
+The centered difference stencil was bandwidth-optimized, specifically for weakly compressible decaying turbulence Pantano et al. (2006).
 The optimal WENO weights are chosen to match those of the TCD scheme thereby minimizing oscillations at the matching boundaries.
 The location of the scheme-switching boundary is defined by a problem dependent switch.
 By using the relatively inexpensive TCD stencil predominantly in regions where the solution is smooth and WENO-SYM at and around discontinuities, the overall resulting WENO/TCD scheme performs faster and additionally has the spectral resolution desired in turbulence simulations.
 For DNS, however, where all scales are resolved, a symmetric order-optimized stencil is ideal.
 Therefore, for our application a WENO/CD rather than WENO/TCD method is used.

-For schemes based on centered stencils, no numerical viscosity is present, yet care is needed to avoid nonlinear instabilities that may develop [56].
-Such instabilities can be alleviated by using a skew-symmetric formulation that conserves the kinetic energy [34] and prevents the convective terms of the momentum and energy equations from artificially producing or dissipating global kinetic energy.
+For schemes based on centered stencils, no numerical viscosity is present, yet care is needed to avoid nonlinear instabilities that may develop Pantano et al. (2006).
+Such instabilities can be alleviated by using a skew-symmetric formulation that conserves the kinetic energy Honein and Moin (2004) and prevents the convective terms of the momentum and energy equations from artificially producing or dissipating global kinetic energy.
 Without this, it has been found that in unstable flow simulations, the entropy of the system decreases with time, a clear violation of the second law of thermodynamics.